My Approach to Helping

 I am passionate about helping people develop a healthy relationship with their emotions through understanding, experiencing, and learning appropriate expression.
 I believe that even the most competent individuals can feel emotionally overwhelmed or find themselves feeling numb to their emotions.
 It is my desire to help you find peace and discover a more fulfilling life.
 If you are struggling with anxiety, grief, stress, depression, uncertainty, or a life transition, I can help you make sense of what you are going through.

 Gaining insight into our emotions also improves our relationships with others and our ability to connect on a deeper level.
 I love working with couples for this reason.
-Helping them resolve their distress leads to rediscovering love and safety in one another.
+Helping them resolve the distress between them leads to rediscovering love and safety in one another.
 Satisfaction and joy in life are dependent on this kind of connection in our relationships.

-With both couples and individuals, I primarily use Cognitive Behavioral Therapy, Attachment Theory, and Emotionally Focused Therapy.
+With both couples and individuals, I primarily use Emotionally Focused Therapy and Cognitive Behavioral Therapy, and work from a perspective of Attachment Theory.
 I believe that therapy is a joint effort, combining my expertise and your own developing awareness to make progress towards your goals.
-I desire to work with you in order to help you find fulfillment within yourself and your relationships.
+I would like to work with you in order to help you find fulfillment within yourself and your relationships.
 A better life is possible!